Occupational injury: Dangerous sectors

 Of all the workplace accidents that resulted in death, the most common were falls from height, contact with moving machinery and being struck by a vehicle.
 These types of accidents resulted in over half of all recorded deaths.

 Common injuries

 Slips, trips and falls account for over a third of all injuries that happen at work.
 Incorrect handling of items was the most common cause of injuries that led to absences from work of more than 7 days.
 In 2010–2011, injuries to the upper limb injuries made up 47% of non-fatal injuries at work in the UK.

 In all, over 1,900,000 working days were lost in 2013–2014 due to slips, trips and falls.

 Employees at risk

 Unsurprisingly, occupation is the biggest influence on the risk of workplace injuries.
 Workers new to the job are at a much higher risk of injury than more experienced staff, while shift workers and part-time staff also have a greater risk of being injured at work.

+The research shows that the amount of time employees worked was strongly linked to muscle and joint issues in the neck, lower back, left elbow, and right wrist.